 Shortcomings of CAPE and Cap/GDP

 - The CAPE ratio can potentially be skewed if tax or accounting rules change enough over time.
 Without adjusting for those changes, it can become misleading to compare one period to another.
 So far, this has not been a massive effect, but there have been various proposals for adjustments that can affect the outcome modestly.

 - The CAPE ratio can be misleading if you apply it to a tiny index undergoing structural changes.
 For example, tech companies generally have fast growth and command higher valuations than tobacco companies.
 If an index were to shift primarily from tobacco to technology (an extreme example), its valuation would justifiably increase considerably.
 This is essentially what occurred in Denmark, except for healthcare.

-- If corporations get a larger and larger percentage of their profits from oversees, then the Capitalization/GDP ratio becomes less relevant.
+- If corporations get a larger and larger percentage of their profits from overseas, then the Capitalization/GDP ratio becomes less relevant.
 Companies can keep increasing in value at a rate that exceeds their own country’s GDP growth by selling a greater and greater share of their products and services abroad.
 Or vice versa.

 - GDP measures economic output of publicly traded companies and private businesses, while the market capitalization is purely representative of the value of publicly traded companies.
 If a percentage of the economy shifts from private businesses to publicly-traded ones, then the nation’s total market capitalization would rise even if GDP growth stays flat.
 Or, again, vice versa.

 Neither of these two ratios are perfect, but both of them are useful, which is why I always look at them together.
 They smooth out each other’s flaws.

 I pay attention to CAPE and Cap/GDP closely, as well as other valuation metrics, because it helps inform my investment decisions.

 I also regularly analyze the cash flows of companies on the market to determine their fair price and to see how many companies are trading above what their cash flows imply they should be trading at.

 This article goes into some detail about how I employ the use of valuation metrics: